expressjs/expressjs.com/guide/using-middleware.md

 <h3 id='middleware.error-handling'>Error-handling middleware</h3>

 <div class="doc-box doc-notice" markdown="1">
-Error-handling middleware has an [arity](http://en.wikipedia.org/wiki/Arity) of 4, which must always be maintained to be identified as an error-handling middleware.
+An error-handling middleware has an [arity](http://en.wikipedia.org/wiki/Arity) of 4, which must always be maintained to be identified as an error-handling middleware.
 Even if you don't need to use the `next` object, make sure specify it to maintain the signature, else it will be interpreted as a regular middleware, and fail to handle errors.
 </div>

 Error-handling middleware are defined like other middleware, except with four arguments instead of three, specifically with the signature `(err, req, res, next)`):